-Being born and raised in NY, Blogger Jeremy has many places to talk about.
+Being born and raised in New York City, blogger Jeremy has many places to talk about—particularly in Brookln.
 So many places to shoot, but even more places to eat!
-Get to know his favorite spots in his hometown.
+Below, get to know his favorites.

 Being born and raised in NY, Jeremy has many places to talk about.
 So many places to shoot, but even more places to eat!
 His favorite Jamaican restaurant called VEE’S for example, which is located at 967 Nostrand Avenue, Brooklyn.